Designing welcoming airport interiors9 October 2017

-“It’s about understanding the end-to-end journey in terms of passenger experience,” says James Speed, design director at Pascall+Watson, who is leading the team on Stansted Airport’s new triple-level arrivals terminal, valued at £130 million and set for completion in 2022 .
+“It’s about understanding the end-to-end journey in terms of passenger experience,” says James Speed, design director at Pascall+Watson, who led the team on Stansted Airport’s new triple-level arrivals terminal, valued at £130 million and set for completion in 2022 .
 “Transient and dwell areas are clearly identified, so wherever a passenger is relatively stationary from their own choosing, they are in an environment that is less stressful than it otherwise might be because of a product of interior design such as lighting or space planning.”

 Part of diminishing stress in airports comes from enabling easy navigation.

 “In an ideal world, a well-designed airport would not need signs,” Speed says.

 Due to the “multilingual nature of airports”, compared with many other commercial buildings, there is a much more pressing need to use interior design techniques to create a sense of intuitive navigation for passengers.
 “It needs to be a lot more process-focused so the interior gives the building the legibility required,” Speed says.

 Wayfinding strategies have evolved to rely less on suspended signs throughout airports, and focus more on travelling between orientation zones and delivering information.

 “When you walk into Terminal 2 at Heathrow, you’re immediately confronted by a large information point at any one of the entrances,” Speed says.
 “It’s all about confirmation, but passenger reassurance also.
 It helps to destress the process and make people feel comfortable.”

 Mizell also notes the importance of orientation zones in modern airports, and uses intuitive design techniques, such as shaping the walls, floor patterns and ceiling design, to create them.